Live Performances Index

 Set: unknown.

-Set possibly: Love Song, Second Time Around, I Just Can't Be Happy Today, Drinking About My Baby, Looking At You, Hit or Miss, Noise Noise Noise, Smash It Up (pt1 only), Melody Lee, Help, Neat Neat Neat, New Rose, Wait For The Blackout, Ballroom Blitz.
+Set: Love Song, Second Time Around, I Just Can't Be Happy Today [partially played], Drinking About My Baby, Looking At You, Hit Or Miss, Noise Noise Noise, Smash It Up (part 2 only), Melody Lee, Help, Neat Neat Neat, New Rose. encore - Wait For The Blackout, Ballroom Blitz.

 Set: Unknown.